April 23, 2014

 Great Big Monster Sea Swim

-On 21st September, five swimmers - including two Sanofi colleagues - completed a 100-mile swim to raise money as part of the Sanofi 1000 Mile Challenge.
+On 21st September 2012, five swimmers - including two Sanofi colleagues - completed a 100-mile swim to raise money as part of the Sanofi 1000 Mile Challenge.
 They had been training and preparing for an epic sea swim that would see them undertake a relay from Guernsey in the Channel Islands to the south Devon coast in England.
-Sadly, stormy sea conditions during the weekend meant that the challenge was relocated on the eleventh hour, but in spite of the logistical and emotional challenges of moving the event, the team successfully completed their 100-mile challenge raising a huge amount of money for Teenage Cancer Trust.
+Sadly, stormy sea conditions during the weekend meant that the challenge was relocated on the eleventh hour, but in spite of the logistical and emotional challenges of moving the event, the team successfully completed their 100-mile challenge raising over £10,000 for Teenage Cancer Trust.

 For a detailed account of the Great Big Monster Sea Swim, photos and information on how you can still sponsor this challenge visit - www.sanofi-inspires.co.uk